 You can still have a party.
 We love the idea of having a simple ceremony then planning an anniversary party to celebrate with a larger group.

 Make it personal and special.
 If you’ve always envisioned a gorgeous gown, go for it.
 Want to hike to a mountain top?
 We’re there for it.
 I think it can be easy to say that an elopement is simple, but it doesn’t have to be boring.
 You can go as over the top as you want.
 You’re likely going to be saving a lot on the cost of a larger wedding, so splurge on a gorgeous small cake, a huge elaborate bouquet, an extravagant meal, or a suite at a nice hotel.
 Luxury elopements are definitely on the rise.

 Because the courthouses were closed, this couple chose to have a Washington DC elopement with a “self officiated” ceremony.
 They planned out all the readings and wrote their own vows.
 They had the attire, a cake, flowers, and photographers to make it “feel like the real thing”.
 Both their families live far away so they sent pictures and video chatted with them on the day so they could be included.
-They chose a favorite spot at Rock Bridge Park to have their ceremony by a bubbling stream.
-Once they were married, we headed to Meridian Park (another special and favorite place of theirs).
+They chose a favorite spot at Rock Creek Park to have their ceremony by a bubbling stream.
+Once they were married, we headed to Meridian Hill Park (another special and favorite place of theirs).
 Then we ended at the National Mall monuments for sunset.
 They treated themselves to an amazing steak dinner and got the most beautiful cake to share afterwards.
 They will have an anniversary party next year to celebrate with family and friends.